VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Results and Discussion

 \subsection{Physical Properties}

-The entire systems of ID1 and ID2 have intrinsically faint UV luminosity $M_\mathrm{UV}=-17.9\pm0.2$ and $-18.2\pm0.1$, respectively, which corresponds to the sub-$L_*$ \citep{Harikane2023}, placing them among the faintest galaxies known at $z>10$ (see Figure \ref{fig:z-M_UV}).
-The intrinsic stellar mass and half-light radius of ID1 (ID2) are $\log M_\mathrm{*,int}=4.5_{-1.7}^{+2.7}\times10^7\ M_\odot$ ($3.2_{-0.8}^{+1.0}\times10^7\ M_\odot$) and $\mathrm{r_{eff,int}}=181\pm18$ pc ($197\pm28$ pc), respectively.
-We estimate the half-light radii of ID1 and ID2 from the growth curve of the detection images of ID1 and ID2 (see Figure \ref{fig:plane}).
-We then obtain the intrinsic half-light radii by correcting for magnification.
-The sizes and UV luminosities of ID1 and ID2 are comparable to the size-UV luminosity relation for $z>10$ \citep{Ono2025}, which suggest that our galaxy would be a representative of the faint, low-mass galaxies at $z>10$.
+The entire systems of ID1 and ID2 have intrinsically faint UV luminosity $M_\mathrm{UV}=-17.9\pm0.2$, which corresponds to sub-$L_*$ \citep{Harikane2023}, placing them among the faintest galaxies known at $z>10$ (see Figure \ref{fig:z-M_UV}).
+The intrinsic stellar mass and half-light radius of ID1 (ID2) are $\log M_\mathrm{*,int}=3.7_{-1.7}^{+3.0}\times10^7\ M_\odot$ ($3.4_{-1.7}^{+2.2}\times10^7\ M_\odot$) and $\mathrm{r_{eff,int}}=181\pm18$ pc ($197\pm28$ pc), respectively.
+We estimate the half-light radii of ID1 and ID2 from the growth curve of their detection images (see Figure \ref{fig:plane}).
+We then obtain the intrinsic half-light radii by correcting for magnification with the Glafic model.
+We note that the choice of the models has minor effects on the stellar mass and half-light radius estimates, as demonstrated in Appendix \ref{sec:lens_uncertainty}.
+The sizes and UV luminosities of ID1 and ID2 are comparable to the size-UV luminosity relation for $z>10$ \citep{Ono2025}, which suggests that our galaxy is a representative example of faint, low-mass galaxies at $z>10$.
 As mentioned above, a remarkable feature of this galaxy is that due to the strong magnification, it is resolved into multiple clumps, the central one of which is more than two times brighter than the other clumps.
-At $z>10$, there exist studies about similar clumpy galaxies, BulletArc-z11 ($z_\mathrm{spec}=11.10$; \citealt{Bradac2025}) and MACS0647-JD ($z_\mathrm{spec}=10.17$; \citealt{Hsiao2023,Hsiao2024}), both of which show a bright central clump and the other smaller clumps.
-Interestingly, MACS0647-JD may be undergoing a galaxy merger based on the different star formation histories (SFHs) among the clumps while the individual clumps of BulletArc-z11 exhibit similar SFHs.
+At $z>10$, there exist a few studies about similar clumpy galaxies, BulletArc-z11 ($z_\mathrm{spec}=11.10$; \citealt{Bradac2025}) and MACS0647-JD ($z_\mathrm{spec}=10.17$; \citealt{Hsiao2023,Hsiao2024}), both of which show a bright central clump and the other smaller clumps.
+Interestingly, MACS0647-JD may be undergoing a galaxy merger based on the different SFHs among the clumps while the individual clumps of BulletArc-z11 exhibit similar SFHs.
 We further discuss the possible clump formation scenario in the next section.